 Bacteriophages were first used therapeutically in humans in 1919 (shortly after their discovery), to treat severe cases of bacterial dysentery in four children in Paris, France.
 All of the treated children recovered from what otherwise could have been a fatal infection.
 The study was conducted in close collaboration with Felix d'Herelle, the discoverer of bacteriophages.
 However, it was not published in the scientific literature until several years later1.
 Therefore, the first published report about using bacteriophages to treat human infections dates to 1921, when Richard Bruynoghe and Joseph Maisin published a short paper describing the successful use of bacteriophages to treat staphylococcal skin disease in six patients2.
 Since that time, phages have been used to treat bacterial infections of humans in a variety of clinical settings.
 Phages have been administered to humans:

 There have been no reports of serious complications associated with the use of phages in such settings 1,3.

-Intralytix currently has two human therapeutic products in various stages of development, that will address various urgent and unmet medical needs.
-One of Intralytix’s prototype phage preparations for treating infected wounds was successfully used during the Phase I human clinical trial in Lubbock, Texas4.
-However, that product is not yet available for clinical applications.
-Also, while Intralytix has strategic plans to develop several additional products for human therapeutics, we do not currently produce any phage-based commercial preparations for human therapy.
+Intralytix has strategic plans to develop several additional products for human therapeutics.
+Currently we do not produce any FDA approved phage-based commercial preparations for human therapy applications.
 For further information on new therapies in clinical trials (including phage therapy trials) from various organizations, please visit www.clinicaltrials.gov.